Emergency Preparedness and Response Training Resources

 The AAP offers a collection of curricula, training courses, and webinars on disaster preparedness.

 American College of Emergency Physicians (ACEP) EMS and Disaster Preparedness

 ACEP and CDC offers resources that may help local or state health officials prepare for, respond to, and mitigate the health effects of bombings and other mass casualty events.
 They also have information for health professionals about treating injuries and stress in patients affected by mass casualty events.

 American College of Physicians (ACP) Bioterrorism and Disaster Preparedness

-CP's bioterrorism and disaster preparedness section covers resources for a wide variety of topics, including pandemic flu, anthrax and smallpox.
+ACP's bioterrorism and disaster preparedness section covers resources for a wide variety of topics, including pandemic influenza, anthrax, and smallpox.